All Body Contouring Procedures

 Is it possible to combine procedures after massive weight loss?

-Patients who have lost a substantial amount of weight will often be troubled by extra skin on the abdomen, hips and thighs.
+Patients who have lost a substantial amount of weight may be troubled by extra skin on the abdomen, hips and thighs.
 They may also have loose skin on their upper arms and female patients may find they have lost volume in their breasts.

 It is possible to target several of these areas during one surgery, however, there will be a limit to the number of procedures that can be combined in one sitting.
 If more than one surgery is required a staged approach will be undertaken, with potentially two procedures combined in one operation, followed by a second procedure 3 to 6 months after the initial surgery.